The following covers how to configure using the EJBCA Cloud configuration wizard.

 The CloudHSM Configuration settings are optional.
 EJBCA will create keys for the ManagementCA in the database by default.
 CloudHSM key generation can be configured now so that the initial ManagementCAs keys are stored and created in CloudHSM.
 If you would like to have those keys created in a CloudHSM cluster, you can enter the credentials for your cluster here.

-- You must have CloudHSM setup complete for this feature to work.
+- You must have completed the CloudHSM setup complete for this feature to work.
 Using the instructions in the CloudHSM Integration Guide, complete through step 8 and have your customerCA.crt ready.

 - You also must have applied the Security Group to this instance that allows communication to the CloudHSM cluster.